MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/health-and-monitoring/enable-qoe.md

 ### To enable QoE by using Skype for Business Server Control Panel

-1. From a user account that is a member of the RTCUniversalServerAdmins group (or has equivalent user rights), or assigned to the CsServerAdministrator or CsAdministrator role, log on to any computer that is in the network in which you deployed Skype for Business Server 2015.
+1. From a user account that is a member of the RTCUniversalServerAdmins group (or has equivalent user rights), or assigned to the CsServerAdministrator or CsAdministrator role, log on to any computer that is in the network in which you deployed Skype for Business Server.

 2. Open a browser window, and then enter the Admin URL to open the Skype for Business Server Control Panel.